TBD54566975/tbdex-pfi-exemplar/README.md

 Creates a new VC issuer, which will be needed by the PFI.

 > [!NOTE]
->`issuer.json` stores the private key info for the issuer, `issuerDid.txt` has the public did which will be trusted by the PFI.
+>`issuer.json` stores the private key info for the issuer, `issuerDid.txt` has the public DID which will be trusted by the PFI.

 ### Step 3: Configure the PFI database with offerings and VC issuer